camilne9/election_analytics_blog/posts/economy.md

 Furthermore, we observe that **in more recent elections RDI growth has a smaller impact on the incumbent party vote share than in less recent elections**.
 This may be the result of greater availability of economic data in more recent elections which allows voters to weight other factors (such as non-3rd quarter factors) more heavily than they otherwise might have be inclined to.
 This interpretation is consistent with the fact that the "more recent" regression fits the data more closely than the "less recent data" (as assessed by the r-squared values) which means that the variability in the trend can be better accounted for by RDI growth in "less recent" elections.

-Additionally, it is necessary to note that not all of these regression lines have the same predictive power.

 # Prediction

 We can consider the proportion of the two party vote share we expect Donald Trump to get based on these models.
 However, RDI growth data for 3rd quarter of 2020 is not yet available.
 Thus, for the sake of prediction, we must first speculate what the RDI growth might be for the 3rd quarter of 2020.
 (Once the data becomes available, it is possible to update our prediction with that data, but for now we must speculate.)
-We know that the [RDI growth in July was -0.1%](https://www.bea.gov/news/2020/personal-income-and-outlays-july-2020#:~:text=Disposable%20personal%20income%20(DPI)%20increased,(tables%205%20and%207).). **Since we don't have more recent RDI growth data, we will use the data from July as a proxy for the quarter**.
+We know that the [RDI growth in July was -0.1%](https://www.bea.gov/news/2020/personal-income-and-outlays-july-2020#:~:text=Disposable%20personal%20income%20(DPI)%20increased,(tables%205%20and%207).). **Since we don't have more recent RDI growth data, we will use the data from July as a proxy for the third quarter**.
 This may ultimately be a poor assumption, particularly given the economy volatility due to the coronavirus, but in the absence of more data, this will form the basis of my prediction.

 | Model                    | Trump's Predicted Vote Two-Party Vote Share  | Margin of Error
 |--------------------------|----------------------------------------------|----------------